HomeMichelle Cullerton-Conforti

 Michelle Cullerton-Conforti, MEP

-Michelle holds a Master of Public Administration (MPA) in Environmental Policy, Bachelor of Science (BS) in Environmental Science, and Certificates in Project Management and Organizational Change Management.
+Michelle holds a Master of Public Administration (MPA) in Environmental Policy, a Bachelor of Science (BS) in Environmental Science, and Certificates in Project Management and Organizational Change Management.
 Michelle is also a FEMA-certified Master Exercise Practitioner (MEP) with experience designing and conducting Homeland Security and Exercise Evaluation Program (HSEEP) multi-discipline trainings and exercises.

 Education